BACK TO HOME

-(Howell later recalled that Blaik walked over to him, handed him an Army blanket, and said, "Take this.
+(Howell later recalled that Blaik walked over to him afterward, handed him an Army blanket, and said, "Take this.
 You'll need it in Korea!")

-Now, with under four minutes to play, Duke sprang a reverse good for 73 yards to the Army seven, the runner caught from behind only by a heroic effort by Army defensive end Bob Mischak.
+Now, with under four minutes to play, Duke sprang a reverse good for 73 yards to the Army seven, where runner Red Smith was caught from behind only by a heroic effort by Army defensive end Bob Mischak.

 With time-out called and Duke on the Army seven with three minutes left, the excitement in the Polo Grounds was too much for the Corps of Cadets, who streamed down out of the stands and surrounded the field of play.

 Three Duke running plays took the Blue Devils to the Army two.
 Now, with fourth and two, a kicking tee was thrown onto the field, but the Duke quarterback threw it back.
 No field goal for him - he was going for the touchdown.
 And with the Corps of Cadets on the sidelines and standing behind them on the end line sceaming encouragement, the Army defenders stopped the fourth-down play - a quarterback sneak - inches short of the goal line.

 Now, taking no chances, Blaik called for a punt on first down, but the ball made it only as far as the Army 35.

 Duke had the ball once more, this time with only 30 seconds remaining.
 And when the Cadets batted down four straight Duke passes, the Corps poured onto the field to carry the team off on their shoulders.